NathanTBeene/PBS-Editor/README.md

 ## Overview

 > [!NOTE]
-> Importing functionality has not yet been implemented, however it's the next thing I'm working on.
+> Importing functionality is in a very basic stage and has not been fully checked.
+Should you need to remove all of the pokemon, you can clear the database in your local storage.
+Look up clearing IndexDB.
+The name of the database is PBSEditor.

 Provides a visual editor for Pokemon Essentials PBS data, letting you: